-The Razer brand is synonymous with a lot of positive characteristics like amazing design, performance and more.
+The Razer brand is synonymous with a lot of positive characteristics like fantastic design, performance, and more.
 It’s no surprise that Razer more than holds its own in the gaming space.
-If you are a Razer fan then this guide is perfect for you.
+If you are a Razer fan, then this guide is perfect for you.
 We’ve picked out what we think is the best Razer Gaming Gear on the market at the moment.

 Expand for Full Review